isaac-udy/Enro/README.md

 #### How does Enro support Activities navigating to Fragments?
 When an Activity executes a navigation instruction that resolves to a Fragment, one of two things will happen:
-1. The Activity's navigator defines a "container" that accepts the Fragment's type, in which case, the Fragment will be opened into the container view defined by that container.
+1. The Activity defines a "navigationContainer" that accepts the Fragment's type, in which case, the Fragment will be opened into the container view defined by that container.
-2. The Activity's navigation **does not** define a fragment host that acccepts the Fragment's type, in which case, the Fragment will be opened into a new, full screen Activity.
+2. The Activity **does not** define a navigationContainer that acccepts the Fragment's type, in which case, the Fragment will be opened into a either a floating, full window dialog, or a full screen Activity (depending on the situation).

 #### How do I deal with Activity results?
 Enro supports any NavigationKey/NavigationDestination providing a result.
 Instead of implementing the NavigationKey interface on the NavigationKey that provides the result, implement NavigationKey.WithResult<T> where T is the type of the result.
 Once you're ready to navigate to that NavigationKey and consume a result, you'll want to call "registerForNavigationResult" in your Fragment/Activity/ViewModel.
 This API is very similar to the AndroidX Activity 1.2.0 ActivityResultLauncher.